 When working with other businesses your brand, who you are as a business and your story matters far more than if you were selling B2C.
 It’s about building a relationship and connections within your industry.

-By building meaningful connections with others in your industry, sharing your brand's identity and story you’ll be more likely to be on people's radars when they have the need for a technical product just like yours.
+By building meaningful connections with others in your industry, sharing your brand's identity and story you’ll be more likely to be on people's radars when they need a technical product just like yours.
 This may be a slower process than other techniques we’ve shared in the post but long term it puts your business’s name in the minds of the correct people.

 A mistake many businesses make is that they try to make their blog too ‘salesy’ and potential customers can spot that a mile off.